ChrisLindland/racecar-website/docs/week2/02_tuesday/lab.md

 </details>

-## Part 2: Detecting Objects Using Color Segmentation
+## Part 2: Detecting Objetcs Using Color Segmentation
 Color segmentation is an algorithm used to find specific objects.
 We first specify the upper and lower bounds for the components of whatever color space we are using ie. hue, saturation, value for HSV and so on.
 The algorithm then takes in an image and applies a filter to it that "erases" any pixel that does not fall within the specified range, allowing the camera to focus on specific objects.

 **Note:** When you run slider_colorSegmentation, you must add a source flag.
 You do this by typing in the command to run the program normally in your terminal (python slider_colorSegmentation.py) then typing -s and a source number (0 for your laptop's camera and 1 for a usb camera).
 For example, a person using their laptop's camera would go into their terminal and type